-0,

-re ICJR Program grant funds used to fund staff positions during the current rock yes if ICJR Program funds were used to pay staff, including part-time staff ar ?
+Were ICJR Program grant funds used to fund staff positions during the current reporting period?

+Check yes if ICJR Program funds were used to pay staff, including part-time staff and contractors.
-Yes-answer question 9

-No-skip to section B
+- Yes--answer question 9 - No-skip to section B

+9. Staff

-9. Staff (Report the total number of full-time equivalent (FTE) staff funded by the ICJR the current reporting period.
-Report staff by the function(s) performed, not by Include employees who are part-time and/or only partially funded with these consultants/contractors.
+(Report the total number of full-time equivalent (FTE) staff funded by the ICJR Program grant during the current reporting period.
+Report staff by the function(s) performed, not by title or location.
+Include employees who are part-time and/or only partially funded with these grant funds as well as consultants/contractors.
 Report grant-funded overtime.
-If an employee or consultized for only a portion of the reporting period, prorate appropriately.
-For extime advocate in October who was 100% funded with ICJR Program funds, you FTE.
+If an employee or contractor was employed or utilized for only a portion of the reporting period, prorate appropriately.
+For example, if you hired a full-time advocate in October who was 100% funded with ICJR Program funds, you would report that as 0.5 FTE.
 Report all FTEs in decimals, not percentages.
-One FTE is equal to 1,040 x 26 weeks.
-See separate instructions for examples of how to calculate FTEs. title or location grant funds as v ntractor was em kample, if you hir u would report to hours-40 hours vell as oloyed or ed a full- hat as 0.5
+One FTE is equal to 1,040 hours-40 hours per week x 26 weeks.
+See separate instructions for examples of how to calculate FTEs.)

 Staff FTE(s)

 Administrator (fiscal manager, executive director)

 Attorney (does not include prosecutor)

 Counselor

 Court personnel

 Information technology staff

 Investigator (prosecution-based)

 Law enforcement officer

 Legal advocate (does not include attorney or paralegal)

 Paralegal

 Probation officer/offender monitor

 Program coordinator (training coordinator, volunteer coordinator, victim services coordinator)

 Prosecutor

 Sexual assault nurse examiner/sexual assault forensic examiner (SANE/SAFE)

 Support staff (administrative assistant, bookkeeper, accountant)

 Trainer

 Translator/interpreter

 Victim advocate (non-governmental, includes domestic violence, sexual assault, and dual)

-Victim assistant (governmental, includes victim-witness specialist/coordinator)
+Victim assistant (governmental, includes victim-witness specialist/ coordinator)

 Other (specify):

+Total